zzzprojects/learn-orm/tutorials/net-core-2-x/tiered-compilation-remains-an-opt-in-feature.md

  - This is whatever code the runtime thinks will run faster than **Tier0**.
  - Currently, it is equivalent to code that would be jitted for a method when tiered compilation is not in use.

-When a method is first invoked the **Tier0** version is produced first.
-Once it appears that the method is hot then a **Tier1** version of the same method is produced and made active.
+When a method is first invoked, the **Tier0** version is produced first.
+Once it appears that the method is hot, then a **Tier1** version of the same method is produced and made active.

- - Most of the mechanics to make new code versions, configure them, and switch the active one are handled by the `CodeVersionManager`.
+ - Most of the mechanics to make new code versions, configure them, and switch the active ones are handled by the `CodeVersionManager`.
- - Tiered Compilation owns the policy to decide when to switch versions, the counters and timers that provide inputs to that policy, queues to track needed work, and the background threads that are used to do a compilation.
+ - Tiered Compilation owns the policy to decide when to switch versions, the counters and timers that provide inputs to that policy, queues to track needed work, and the background threads used to do a compilation.

 ## Opt-in Feature